Everyone resists change… Change is very hard… Real change takes a long time…

 Downsizing your home can be a bit like this, I think, if we keep some things in mind.

-Last year I went through a major downsizing of my home and moved into a very small apartment.
+Several years ago, I went through a major downsizing of my home and moved into a very small apartment.
 Was that an easy change to make?
 No, and I’ve written about the emotional side of it in my book The Upside of Downsizing: Getting to Enough.

 However, the more I remembered to take things one small step at a time, the easier the process seemed to be.
 For example, one of the hardest things for me was getting rid of lots and lots of my books.
 I consider books precious, but I could take with me only a very small percentage of the ones I owned.